 When viewing a purchase record, like any other object record in the Web there are several sub navigation items to take you through the various detail panes of the record.
 No field is required for Purchases other than the PO number (and name which will auto generate from details if not explicitly created), but the more details you enter the more likely it is your purchase record will be more useful.
 Ultimately if you link a purchase to a Product you can use the various Reports to asses your Compliance position, and Widgets to show over and under spend calculations based on usage in Policies.

 Every Purchase is linked to a Purchase Order.
 While you can not view Purchase Orders as distinct objects, you can view all other Purchases linked to the PO from this pane.
 Each Purchase is a line item on the PO.
-Note that creating multiple Purchases on a PO is an more complex task that is often easier in the Purchase Details in KeyConfigure, if not by use of CSV Import in the main Purchases Window.
 The PO details for Date, Reseller, Recipient, and Comment are shared between all purchases on the PO, as they are actually part of the back end PO record.

 This pane has the main information about the purchase, including setting the Purchase Type.
 A Software License Type will have more fields available in Rights & Conditions than a Hardware purchase type.
 Extended Cost will be auto calculated from Units x Unit Price if not entered manually.
 Note that Cost Center can be set to be a drop down of preset values by using Custom Columns.